AndyFooGuoZhen/Jest_testing/README.md

 Used to perform instructions before or after a test.
 Refer to https://jestjs.io/docs/setup-teardown for more details.

 # SpyOn
-Used for mocking and accessing unaccesible component?
-For this example we will use the window as an example
+Used for mocking and accessing unaccesible component or component that not "stable" For this example we will use the window as an example

 Suppose we have the code below: